roilo/project_ohm/README.md

 # Resistor Color Code Calculator
 *Created in 2016.
-Last updated before uploading to Github in 2018.*
+Last update in 2018 before remade.
+Uploaded to Github in 2021.*

 Calculates resistance of a resistor using color codes.